 In 1957, Jackson doubled his 1956 major league home run and RBI totals, but appeared in only 13 September games.
 His three-run homer beat Baltimore on September 18, and he hit safely four times on the 24th.
 All in all, he hit a very strong .317 in 60 at-bats.
 This seemed to augur well for 1958.
 Lopez said he hoped for a lot from both Jackson and outfielder Jim Rivera in 1958.
 “They’re the key men,” El Señor said at Chicago’s annual Diamond Dinner banquet in January.
 “They have to come through for us.
 If they do, our offense will be as good as it was last year.”
 Jackson was still only 24 years old, and Lopez praised his defensive work as well, though it was the power the White Sox needed, to help make up for the trades of Minnie Minoso and Larry Doby.

 Dropo, Jackson, and Earl Torgeson were all in the running for the first-base post and a January 1958 Sporting News photograph of him was captioned “believed ready.”
 He had begun to learn to pull the ball consistently, and was foreseen as the starting first baseman and cleanup hitter.
 Writer Jerome Holtzman called him “weak in the field and slow on the bases” and in April The Sporting News dubbed him the “slowest player afoot” on the White Sox.
-Jackson was bold enough to ask Ted Williams for some batting tips, and The Splendid Splinter characteristically obliged.
+Jackson was bold enough to ask Ted Williams on May 25 for some batting tips, and The Splendid Splinter characteristically obliged.
 That day Jackson pinch-hit once in each game of a doubleheader against the Red Sox, hitting a homer in the first game and driving in a run with a single in the second.
 Ron hit .233 for the year with a major-league career high 146 at-bats, with seven homers and 21 RBIs.
 In the offseason, Jackson began to work in the insurance business back home in Kalamazoo.
 His father-in-law had started the firm and it remains active today as a family business, with son Mark and daughter Jennifer and her husband running the business.
 The Ron Jackson Insurance Agency building bears a baseball logo.
 The firm also has a second office in Plainwell, Michigan.
 “I’m retired,” he said in early 2008.
 “I go into the office now and drink some coffee but that’s it.”

 Jackson showed up for spring training in 1959 carrying 26 fewer pounds on his big frame, and began to take sharpshooting lessons with several other White Sox in a program designed to try to improve their concentration.
 By April, however, looking back over Jackson’s career to his days as a bonus baby, veteran Chicago sportswriter Edgar Munzel declared that he simply “just hasn’t made any progress.”